trawick/edurepo/STATUS.md

 Current stage (by March 15)
 ===========================

-* Implement resource upvoting/flagging
+* DONE Implement resource upvoting/flagging
-* Display any ResourceSubmission comments with the resource
+* TODO Display any ResourceSubmission comments with the resource

 Possible themes for upcoming stages
 ===================================